Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/README.md

 ## 6.2.
 Create required resources in Azure

 ### 6.2.1.
 Expose an API
-Read [MS docs about expose an api], Add a scope named `resource-server-1.scope-2`, choose `Admins and users` for `Who can consent` option.
+Read [MS docs about exposing an api], Add a scope named `resource-server-1.scope-2`, choose `Admins and users` for `Who can consent` option.

 ## 6.3.
 Run the application
 Run [06-resource-server-check-permission-by-scp].